HIGHLIGHTS

 Rivals

-Jaecoo is gearing up to make a stronger impact in Nepal under the unified “Omoda Jaecoo” branding.
+Jaecoo has made a strong impact in Nepal under the unified “Omoda Jaecoo” branding.
 This strategy has already shown promise since, by 2024, the company had climbed to become the fourth-largest EV seller in the country.
 But the road ahead is far from easy.
 Established players like Hyundai, MG, and BYD are charging back into the EV scene with fresh, compelling models, clearly aiming to reclaim their dominance.

 BYD has doubled down with the tried-and-tested Atto 3 and the newly launched Sealion 7, both backed by its extensive EV expertise and the trusted Blade Battery.
-MG introduced the S5 EV that boasts RWD backed performance with an efficient battery pack as well.
-Similarly, Proton entered the fray with its family-oriented yet executive-looking e.MAS 7 which also has battery pack (Short Blade Battery) that has potential to become a benchmark.
+MG introduced the S5 EV that boasts RWD-backed performance with an efficient battery pack as well.
+Similarly, Proton entered the fray with its family-oriented yet executive-looking e.MAS 7, which also has battery pack (Short Blade Battery) that has the potential to become a benchmark.

-Furthermore, Hyundai brought in the Creta Electric, playing heavily on its ICE bestseller’s nostalgic pull and Tata unveiled the Curvv.ev, signaling its commitment to electric mobility with a bold design language and Tata’s EV push feels like a natural evolution from its ICE dominance in Nepal.
-Each of these brands has something memorable going for them.
+Furthermore, Hyundai brought in the Creta Electric, playing heavily on its ICE bestseller’s nostalgic pull, and Tata unveiled the Curvv.ev, articulating its vision toward to electric mobility to its fanbase, and quite frankly, Tata’s EV push feels like a natural evolution from its ICE dominance in Nepal.
+Each of these brands has something memorable going for it.
 And the fact that they’ve made it into this conversation already proves they stand out in their own ways, whether it’s technology, legacy, or design.

 But what do you think?
-Does Nepal needs more electric SUVs?
+Does Nepal need more electric SUVs?
 Do let us know in the comments!

 -